Disabled Toilet Alarm System

 Why choose Safe-Life?

-- Choice of wired and wireless alert pathways using UHF transmitter options
+• Choice of wired and wireless alert pathways

 What is required in an accessible toilet alarm?

-An accessible toilet alarm needs an activation point, such as a pull cord or wall button, and an overdoor visual and audible alert so staff can respond quickly.
+An accessible toilet alarm needs an activation point and an overdoor visual and audible alert so staff can respond quickly.

 Do these alarms meet disabled toilet emergency expectations?

 Yes.
-They provide clear signalling, dual activation options and continuous audible and visual alerts until cancelled on the call point.
+They provide continuous visual and audible alerts until cancelled at the call point.

 Where should the pull cord be installed?